karolow/geocoder/README.md

 ### Details

-Under the hood geocoder performs address matching in several steps: first, addresses are unified (via capitalization, prefix elimination etc.) and mapped directly to coordinates.
-In case of ambiguity, e.g. `Jordana 12` --> `Henryka Jordana 12`, geocoder uses cosine similarity via the [fuzzyset package](https://github.com/axiak/fuzzyset).
+Under the hood, geocoder performs address matching in several steps: first, addresses are unified (via capitalization, prefix elimination etc.), then mapped directly to coordinates.
+In case of misspellings or ambiguity, e.g. `Jordana 12` --> `Henryka Jordana 12`, geocoder applies approximate string matching via the [fuzzyset package](https://github.com/axiak/fuzzyset).

 ### Features

 * batch geocode address points in Katowice
+* account for misspellings and differences in address wording with approximate string matching
-* keep the address database up-to-date by checking for daily updates
+* keep the address database up-to-date with weekly updates

 ### Installation